Shiva Samhita

 Shiva Samhita (IAST: śivasaṃhitā, also Siva Samhita, meaning "Shiva's Compendium") is a Sanskrit text on yoga, written by an unknown author.
 The text is addressed by the Hindu ascetic Shiva to his consort Parvati.
 The text consists of five chapters, with the first chapter a treatise that summarizes nondual Vedanta (Advaita Vedanta) philosophy with influences from the Sri Vidya school of South India.
-The remaining chapters discuss yoga, the importance of a guru (teacher) to a student, various asanas, mudras and siddhis (powers) attainable with yoga and tantra.
+The remaining chapters discuss yoga, the importance of a guru (teacher) to a student, various asanas, mudras and tantra.

 The Shiva Samhita is one of three major surviving classical treatises on hatha yoga, the other two being Gheranda Samhita and Hatha Yoga Pradipika.
 It is considered the most comprehensive treatise on hatha yoga, one that recommends that all householders practice and benefit from yoga.
 Over a dozen variant manuscripts of the text are known, and a critical edition of the text was published in 1999 by Kaivalya Dham Yoga Research Institute.

 Date and location

-Shiva Samhita has been dated by some scholars to be a 17th-century text, while others such as James Mallinson – a scholar of Sanskrit and Oriental Studies known for his Hatha Yoga publications, dates the text to be pre-1500 CE, probably between 1300 and 1500 CE.
+Shiva Samhita has been dated by some scholars to the 17th-century, while others such as James Mallinson – a scholar of Sanskrit and Oriental Studies known for his Hatha Yoga publications, dates the text to be pre-1500 CE, probably between 1300 and 1500 CE.
 Based on statements contained within the text, Mallinson also believes that the Shiva Samhita was composed in or around Varanasi.